thephpleague/uri-src/docs/uri/7.0/index.md

 You need **PHP >= 8.1** but the latest stable version of PHP is recommended.

-In order to handle IDN host you are required to also install the `intl` extension otherwise an exception will be thrown when attempting to validate such host.
+Handling of an IDN host requires the presence of the `intl` extension or a polyfill for the `intl` IDN functions like the `symfony/polyfill-intl-idn` otherwise an exception will be thrown when attempting to validate or interact with such a host.

+IPv4 conversion requires at least one of the following:

+- the `GMP` extension,
+- the `BCMatch` extension or
+- a `64-bits` PHP version

+otherwise an exception will be thrown when attempting to convert a host as an IPv4 address.

-In order to create Data URI from a filepath you are required to also install the `fileinfo` extension otherwise an exception will be thrown.
+In order to create Data URI from the content of a file you are required to also install the `fileinfo` extension otherwise an exception will be thrown.

 Installation
 --------